i-doit/knowledge-base/docs/en/installation/manual-installation/suse-linux-enterprise-server.md

 In this article we explain in just a few steps which packages need to be installed and configured.

+!!! failure "Guide is outdated and will be renewed"
+    For more information see <https://github.com/i-doit/knowledge-base/issues/423>

 ## System Requirements

 The general [system requirements](../system-requirements.md) apply.